MathiasStokholm/alkymi/docs/source/advanced/sequences.rst

 recipe, all images in the input list will be resized (the bound function will be called exactly once per item).
 If you later add a new image to the list, calling ``.brew()`` again will only call the bound function for that new item.

-Currently, :ref:`foreach_recipe` supports mapping over the following types of inputs:
+Currently, :ref:`foreach_recipe` supports mapping over the following types of inputs (this will likely be expanded upon in future releases):

 * `list <https://docs.python.org/3/library/stdtypes.html#list>`_
 * `dict <https://docs.python.org/3/library/stdtypes.html#dict>`_